effect-ak/tg-bot-client/readme.md

-### What is It?
+### Motivation

+The official documentation is available as a comprehensive [HTML page](https://core.telegram.org/bots/api), providing basic navigation.
+While functional, relying solely on this format can be somewhat inconvenient during bot development.

 This client facilitates interaction with the Telegram Bot API.
 It was created primarily because Telegram does not offer an official SDK for their API.

-### Documentation

-The official documentation is available as a comprehensive [HTML page](https://core.telegram.org/bots/api), providing basic navigation.
-While functional, relying solely on this format can be somewhat inconvenient during bot development.

 ## Features:
-- **Pure TypeScript Client**: This is a clean client written in TypeScript with no abstractions.
+- **Typesafe Client**: This is a clean client written in TypeScript with no abstractions.
-- **Complete**: The entire API is generated from [the official documentation](https://core.telegram.org/bots/api) using a [code generator](./codegen/main.ts).
+- **Complete**: The entire API is generated from [the official documentation](https://core.telegram.org/bots/api) using a [code generator](./codegen/main.ts)
-- ~~**Inline Documentation**: No need to read lengthy official documentation.
-All types and comments are available in JS DOC, allowing you to develop your bot without leaving your IDE.~~
-  - Codegenerator produces TypeScript code and [OpenApi specification](./openapi/openapi.yaml) now!
-Documentation was removed from TypeScript interfaces in order to keep npm package smaller.
+- **Readable Method Names**: Method names, such as `setChatAdministratorCustomTitle`, are converted to snake_case for easier code readability, e.g., `set_chat_administrator_custom_title`.
 - **Type Mapping**: Types from the documentation are converted to TypeScript types:
   - `Integer` becomes `number`
   - `True` becomes `boolean`
   - `String or Number` becomes `string | number`
   - Enumerated types, such as `Type of the chat, can be either “private”, “group”, “supergroup” or “channel”` becomes a standard union of literal types `"private"| "group" | "supergroup" | "channel"`
   - And so on
-- **Readable Method Names**: Method names, such as `setChatAdministratorCustomTitle`, are converted to snake_case for easier code readability, e.g., `set_chat_administrator_custom_title`.

 ### Usage example

-#### Install

-`npm i @effect-ak/tg-bot-client`

 #### Creating a Client